United Methodist Church proposes historic split over gay marriage and LGBT clergy - KTVZ

 The proposal includes $25 million for the “traditionalist Methodist denomination.”
 Another $2 million would be set aside for other potential new denominations.
 And $39 million will be allocated over eight years to “support communities historically marginalized by racism.”

-At the St. Louis conference last year, the vote for a so-called “Traditional” plan came after the church voted to reject an earlier proposal, known as the “One Church” plan, which would have allowed local churches to perform same-sex weddings and hire openly LGBT clergy.
+In St. Louis last year, the conference vote for a so-called “Traditional” plan came after the church voted to reject an earlier proposal, known as the “One Church” plan, which would have allowed local churches to perform same-sex weddings and hire openly LGBT clergy.

 That move was backed by proponents as a way to keep the increasingly fractious denomination together amid widespread disagreements about scripture and same-sex relationships.